nih-cfde/training-and-engagement/docs/TrainingRepoReleasePlan/TrainingRepo-Release-Plan.md

 Internal Release Deadline: five business/working days prior to release date

+Checklist for internal release:
+   - All PRs tagged for the upcoming release start preparation for successful merge into `dev` and successfully rendered.
+   - The original PR author should ensure all review comments (if any) are addressed prior to merge.
+   - All new tutorials should follow the style guide for formatting and tutorial arrangement.
+   - If changes requested from a reviewer on a PR cannot be completed by the internal release deadline, the PR author should relabel with the next release date.
+   - Connect intra tutorials that were merged into `dev` if applicable

+### Final merge

+This phase will involve merging `dev` into `stable`.
+Allotted timeline would be 5 business/working days until release date.

 This phase will involve finalizing release-notes for the website.
 A draft of the release notes will be auto generated based on PR merges into `dev`.
 To access the draft
 - access the `Releases` tab on the main repo page